 - Never let your plants sit in water!
-Unless they are bog plants, make sure to empty out the plant trays after you're done watering so the plants aren't sitting in water.
+Unless they are bog plants, make sure to empty the plant trays after you're done watering, so the plants aren't sitting in water.
 Sitting in water is a good way to get root rot, while is frequently lethal.

 - Keep a water supply nearby.